Water Conservation Plumbing: Save Money and the Environment in 2026

 Frequently Asked Questions

 Q: Do low-flow showerheads and toilets actually work as well as standard ones?
 Yes.
 Modern low-flow fixtures use advanced engineering like pressure-compensating aerators and optimized spray patterns to deliver excellent performance at lower flow rates.
-The EPA's WaterSense program requires third-party certification by accredited bodies like IAPMO R&T and ICC-ES, with EPA auditing 15% of labeled products each year to ensure they continue to perform.
+The EPA's WaterSense program requires third-party certification by accredited bodies like IAPMO R&T and ICC-ES, and licensed certifying bodies are required to retest 15% of models by September 30, 2026 to ensure ongoing compliance.

 Q: What is a greywater system and is it worth installing?
 A greywater system collects lightly used water from sinks, showers, and laundry and redirects it for toilet flushing or outdoor irrigation.
-Basic laundry-to-landscape kits cost $200 to $800 in materials, while advanced treatment systems run $4,000 to $12,000 plus $500 to $3,000 installation.
-The payback is typically one to two years for basic diversion systems and four to seven years for advanced setups, making them most worthwhile in high water-rate or drought-prone areas.
+Basic laundry-to-landscape setups cost $600 to $2,000 installed, while whole-home treated systems can run $8,000 to $20,000.
+Payback is typically one to two years for basic diversion systems and four to seven years for advanced setups, making them most worthwhile in high water-rate or drought-prone areas.

 Q: How do I find out if my current fixtures are water-efficient?
 Check the flow rate stamped on the fixture itself, usually found on the faucet aerator or showerhead face plate.
 If your toilet was installed before 1994, it almost certainly uses 3.5 GPF or more and is a prime upgrade candidate.
 You can also have a plumber conduct a water efficiency audit, or install a smart water monitor like the Flume 2 or Phyn Plus to track your home's real-time usage and identify waste hot spots.